nikija/public/content/users/commander/Settings/Finance/AccountingCategories.md

 Specific field for double-entry bookkeeping.

 #### Good to know
-- You can assign the Accounting category to services, products, payment types, specific rates or specific room types.
+- You can assign the Accounting category to services, products, refunds, cancellations, deposits, payment types, specific rates or specific room types.
 - When you change Accounting category of certain item, the new accounting category would apply to the items accounted in the past as well.
 - The last four fields are specific accounting fields that are only part of specific accounting exports (not the Accounting report excel).
 Your accountant will advise.